Medical questions & health advice by board certified doctors

-"What is this burning sensation I am having in the side of neck?
+"What is this burning sensation I am having in the side of neck?"

 It is n't pain its burning.
 It is in the right side of the neck.
 It is like I feel it being hot but when I touch the skin it is not hot.
 What is the reason for the burning in my neck?

 If you have recently done any heavy exercise or lifting, or if you 'slept funny' this is likely the cause.
 Another possibility would be a pinched nerve in the neck.
 Pinched nerves often give symptoms such as numbness, tingling, or burning.
 Pinched nerves in the neck are relatively common, especially in middle aged or elderly persons.
 Risk factors include arthritis of the neck.
 Finally, another potential cause of burning in the skin of the neck is an attack of shingles, which typically begins as a burning sensation before progressing to a rash consisting of fluid filled blisters.
 Shingles is caused by a reactivation of the chicken pox virus, and it can occur in anyone who has been previously infected with the virus.
 Start by making an appointment with your primary care doctor as soon as possible.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.